 Going through the adoption process could not have been easier.
 It took only a couple days for Donald to walk around the furniture in my home and not bump into anything.
 He has great hearing and a terrific sense of smell, and knows where I am by sound.
 He walks well on a leash and needs very little guidance not to bump into trees or benches on walks.

 All my life my dogs have been family dogs, shared with husband and children, but this time Donald is mine — all mine!
 As a senior lady, I highly recommend adopting a senior animal.
 No furniture chewing and as I’ve learned, you can teach an old dog new tricks.
 Donald learned to sit, stay and stop (when I find him heading toward a danger while leash walking).

 Thanks to Charleston Animal Society for saving senior, disabled dogs like Donald.
 I may have been alone before, but Donald has filled the hole I had in my heart and even though he doesn’t answer back I now have someone to talk to, anytime I want.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Irene won Charleston Animal Society in North Charleston, South Carolina a 2019 Holiday Wishes award.